Travis

 template: "%{repository_slug} (%{commit}) : %{message} - Build details: %{build_url}"

-Other flags, such as on_success and on_failure also work like the IRC notification config.
+Other flags, such as on_success and on_failure, also work like the IRC notification config.

 Pull Request builds do not trigger Pushover notifications.

-Configuring Slack notifications #
+Configure Slack notifications #

 Travis CI can send notifications to your Slack channels about build results.